WisamRamadan/PyBer_Analysis/README.md

 ### Summary of ride-sharing data
 ![summary](analysis/summary.png)

-The summary shows that urban cities are the most provitable ones.
+The summary shows that urban cities are the most profitable ones.
 ### Total weekly fares for each city type
 ![PyBer_fare_summary](analysis/PyBer_fare_summary.png)